Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 You will want to take some time to walk around downtown.
 If you are visiting in the summer, you will marvel at all the flowers!
 Restaurants and shopping opportunities abound.

-Walk, run or bike the eleven-mile Tony Knowles Coastal Trail.
-The Coastal Trail starts in downtown Anchorage and eleven paved miles later ends in Kincaid Park.
+Walk, run, or bike the eleven-mile Tony Knowles Coastal Trail.
+This trail starts in downtown Anchorage and eleven paved miles later ends in Kincaid Park.

 Several times I walked/ran and once even raced on the Coastal Trail!

-The views are spectacular along the water with mountains in the background, and you will even pass Earthquake Park.
+The views are spectacular along the water with mountains in the background, and you will also pass Earthquake Park.

 It’s a stark and somber remembrance of the damage from the 1964 Good Friday earthquake.

-And the many bird species that call Anchorage and her surrounding areas home.
-Keep your eyes open.
+Many bird species call Anchorage and surrounding areas home as well.
+Keep your eyes open!

 There is a 1.5-mile viewing loop which you can either walk or drive to view the animals.
 It was raining when we visited the center, so we drove very slowly.

-We watched the afternoon feeding of the black bears, moose grazing, owls, wolves, and porcupine to name a few of the animals that call the Alaska Wildlife Conservation Center home.
+We watched the afternoon feeding of the black bears and saw moose, owls, wolves, and porcupines, just a few of the animals that call the Alaska Wildlife Conservation Center home.

 There is also a rather large gift shop for souvenir shopping as well.

-Seward is positioned where the ocean literally meets the mountains!
-And due to its geographical location, it is blessed with very moderate temperatures for Alaska and very high precipitation levels.
+Seward is positioned where the ocean meets the mountains!
+Due to its geographical location, it is blessed with very moderate temperatures for Alaska and very high precipitation levels.

 If this is your first time visiting Alaska, do not miss Seward!

 Take a glacier and wildlife cruise.
-Resurrection Bay and the Kenai Fjords National Park in Seward are epic locations to see glaciers and exotic sea life and visiting them must be on your Alaska itinerary.
+Resurrection Bay and the Kenai Fjords National Park in Seward are epic locations to see glaciers and sea life.
+A cruise is easily the best way to see Alaska!

-Think whales, puffins, and calving glaciers!
-When we last visited Seward we took the Full Day 7.5 hour Kenai Fjords National Park Tour with Marine Major Tours.
+Imagine whales, puffins, and calving glaciers!
+When we last visited Seward, we took the full-day, 7.5-hour Kenai Fjords National Park Tour with Marine Major Tours.

 The staff as well was extremely knowledgeable and ready to answer any questions we had.
-But most of all we loved all the sea life we were able to view and the up close and personal visits with glaciers.
+But most of all, we loved all the sea life we were able to view and the up close and personal visits to glaciers.

 The day of our tour was windy and the water was very choppy and the tour was almost canceled.
-Understandably, I was affected with a nasty case of sea-sickness during the long boat ride.
+Understandably, I was affected by a nasty case of seasickness during the long boat ride.

-If you are prone to motion sickness like I am, you might be interested in these anti-nausea motion sickness patches to prevent or even lessen the symptoms of motion sickness.
+If you are prone to motion sickness like I am, you might be interested in these anti-nausea motion sickness patches to prevent or lessen the symptoms.

 Some people like to wear natural nausea relief wristbands like these.